Vaccines and vaccination teaching resources

 How does a vaccine work?

 GCSE worksheet on vaccination.
 Students read a passage about the quest to discover a vaccine for Ebola.
 Working in pairs, students discuss key terms from the article before they summarise key points from each paragraph.
-This worksheet teaches students how to read for meaning and how a vaccine works.
+This worksheet teaches students how to read for meaning and how a vaccine works, including the production of antibodies.
 (PDF)